-I find the existence of the design sprint really interesting because it directly speaks to the challenges we face integrated design into our teams and projects.
-Much has been written about whether the design sprint is a true sprint (nope ) but less has been said about why they exist in the first place, why they stubbornly stick around in Scrum, and what alternatives exist.
+The existence of the design sprint is interesting because it directly speaks to the challenges we face integrating design into our teams and projects.
+Much has been written about whether the design sprint is a true sprint (nope, but who cares ) but less has been said about why they exist in the first place, why they stubbornly stick around in Scrum, and what alternatives exist.

 Design sprints are used by agile teams when design is not well integrated into the process as a whole.
 The challenges of integrating design into a complex and continually moving development process are real, but a design sprint is a self-defeating approach.
-The design sprint is a bandaid… it addresses the symptom – the challenge of building integrated teams – but without addressing the underlying issue – the challenge of understanding and meeting user needs.
-Front-loading design into a design sprint avoids the challenge of integration, but the benefits of an integrated and incremental design process and the window it opens to understanding and reaching users is entirely lost.
+The design sprint is a bandaid.
+It addresses a symptom (badly integrated teams) without addressing the underlying challenge—understanding and meeting user needs, in which design plays a critical role.
+Front-loading design into a design sprint avoids the challenges of building an integrated team, but the benefits of the design process and the window it opens to understanding and reaching users is entirely lost.
 Cramming design thinking into an initial phase places design in a position to contribute as little value as possible.

 Often the design sprint is also expected to flesh out vision.
 This is a desperate move based on a vague but insightful understanding that the design process is better equipped to generate vision than a development sprint.
 However a design-generated vision is a poor substitute for a real, collaborative, team-wide effort.
 And the poor designers!
 They are saddled with the burden of generating the content to kickstart development without the cross-disciplinary information necessary to make that effort worthwhile.